MartinBernstorff/nimble-python-template/README.md

 # nimble-python-cookiecutter
-A python package template intended for low maintenance and quick package development.
+A python package template intended for low maintenance and rapid package development.

 ## Getting started